lreardon/ratemyskipper/README.md

 Then add to your `$PATH`, by adding `export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"` to your `.bashrc` or `.zshrc` file.

-To develop locally, start the rails server with `./bin/dev` so that tailwind css is updated on the fly!
-Otherwise, it's a pain in the butt because you have to recompile assets every time.
+To develop locally, start the rails server with `bin/dev` so that the application is reloaded on the fly!
+Otherwise, it's a pain in the butt because you have to recompile assets every time and restart the local server frequently.

 Enjoy!